Edgerley, Cheshire

 Edgerley is a former civil parish, now in the parish of Churton, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
 In 2001 it had a population of 7.

 History

 The name "Edgerley" means 'Ecghere's wood/clearing'.
-Edgerley was formerly a township in the parish of Aldford, from 1866 Edgerley was a civil parish in its own right until it was abolished in 2015 to form Churton.
+Edgerley was formerly a township in the parish of Aldford, in 1866 Edgerley became a separate civil parish, and on 1 April 2015 the parish was abolished to form Churton.